Bemelmans Bar at The Carlyle Hotel – Old money and classic cocktails are the essence of what makes a night at The Carlyle Hotel and so romantic.

 For entrees we have the Coq au Vin, a smoky dark chicken that tastes more southern than French and the Sea Bass with Tiger Prawn, Shaved Fennel, Artichoke Barigoule in a Lobster Broth, which is overly salty and particularly fishy – not a pleasant combination.
 For dessert, we both opt for the chocolate bombe.
 It’s incredibly rich, with a Chocolate & Hazelnut Mousse and drizzles of Hazelnut Dacquoise.
 After a month of dieting, it’s an intense sugar rush our bodies struggle to handle (in a good way, we think).

-The Carlyle makes for a special night out and if you choose to go in August, there are usually some exceptional offers as it off-season.
+Bemelmans Bar and The Carlyle make for a special night out and if you choose to go in August, there are usually some exceptional offers as it off-season.
 We took up the Travel Zoo special menu, with a full three course menu and glass of wine $129 for a couple.

 The Carlyle Hotel is a classic New York address.
 Bemelmans Bar is a hidden treasure, with walls painted by the creator of Madeleine kids’ books.